AlexandreYao/machine_learning/Salary/README.md

 # Predict Salary with simple linear regression
 This project aims to predict workers' salary.
-This prediction used a simple linear regression using as the only predictor is the year of experience of the workers.
+This prediction used a simple linear regression.
+We use the year of experience as the only predictor.
+"""
+Created on Jul 2019

+@author: AlexandreYao
+"""